 You know your business needs a website to keep a competitive edge, but simply having a website is not enough to win over potential customers.
-Although it might be difficult to know where to start, there are some tried and tested ways to make sure your website stands the best chance of converting visitors into customers.
+Although it might be difficult to know where to start, there are some tried and tested ways to make sure your website stands the best chance of boosting customer conversion.
 Here are our top five tips for optimising your website right now.

 1. Design for your customers, not just for yourself